-Other obligations include subscription liabilities, accrued vacation benefits and special termination benefits.
+Other obligations include subscription liabilities and accrued vacation.
 More detailed information about the District's long-term liabilities is presented in Note 5 to the financial statements.

 ECONOMIC FACTORS AND NEXT YEAR'S BUDGETS AND RATES

 The Board of Trustees approved a maintenance and operation property tax rate of \$0.8646 and a debt service rate of \$0.48 for the fiscal year 2022-2023, making the total tax rate necessary to fund the 2022-2023 budget \$1.3446.
 This represents a decrease of \$0.0174 from the prior year.